-The American Academy of Pediatrics, Centers for Disease Control and Prevention, and supporting organizations (the American Academy of Pediatric Dentistry, the American College of Obstetricians and Gynecologists, the American Dental Association, and the American Dental Hygienists' Association) have partnered to bring you a new resource to help you raise awareness around the importance of oral health during pregnancy and in infancy.
+The American Academy of Pediatrics, Centers for Disease Control and Prevention, and supporting organizations (the American Academy of Pediatric Dentistry, the American College of Obstetricians and Gynecologists, the American Dental Association, and the American Dental Hygienists' Association) are celebrating National Children's Dental Health Month by bringing you a new resource to help you raise awareness around the important of oral health during pregnancy and in infancy.
 Raising babies with healthy smiles begins before birth and the AAP wants to help you explain why!
-For access to free materials in English and Spanish (with more languages coming soon) that can be used in your office visit, aap.org/tinyteeth.
+For access to free materials in English and Spanish (with more languages coming soon) that can be used in your office, visit aap.org/tinyteeth.